AgataKisel/urban-density-workflow/README.md

 - **UNAVAILABLE:** the indicator cannot be calculated from the available inputs.
 - **NOT REPORTED:** no readiness assessment exists for that result.

-`NOT REPORTED` is not a data-quality class.
-It describes the absence of a readiness assessment, not evidence that an indicator is reliable or unreliable.

 Read `reports/indicator_readiness.md` before interpreting results, followed by `reports/quality_report.md`.
 A calculated value may still have limited support when height, floor, street-match, or grid-cell coverage is incomplete.

 ## Missing and zero values